isabella232/Apprenda-Contiv-Integration/README.md

     * This will create and promote the Contiv Proxy application, create all the necessary Custom Properties, and create the Contiv Proxy Bootstrapper (it will also set credentials if specified)

 ## Verification
-1. Verifiy that credentials are set by launching the Contiv Proxy UI
+1. Verify that credentials are set by launching the Contiv Proxy UI
 2. Create a new application using the provided connectivity-pod.yaml
 3. Set the component custom property "Apprenda Network" to "Development Team"
 4. Add "0/ICMP" and "3000/TCP" to component custom property "Application Ports"